racket/rhombus/rhombus/0000-rhombus.md

 ## Shrubbery notation

-Before we start, here's a recap on shrubbery notation.
+Before we start, here’s a recap on shrubbery notation.

 _If you install
 [https://github.com/mflatt/shrubbery-rhombus-0](https://github.com/mflatt/shrubbery-rhombus-0),